rcrowley/certified/README.md

 certified CN="localhost" +"127.0.0.1"
 ```

+[Install your certificates](https://github.com/rcrowley/certified/wiki/Install-your-certificates) on all your servers.

-The [wiki](https://github.com/rcrowley/certified/wiki) documents common usage patterns and how to use your CA with various browsers, operating systems, and programming languages.
+The [wiki](https://github.com/rcrowley/certified/wiki) further documents common usage patterns and how to use your CA with various browsers, operating systems, and programming languages.

 TODO
 ----